freecomputinglab/rheo.ohrg.org/pages/configuration.typ

 #import "index.typ": rheobook
 #show: rheobook.with(current-page: "configuration")

-Rheo is a CLI that produces pdf, html, and epub simultaneously from a directory of typst source documents.
+Rheo is a CLI that produces pdf, html, and epub simultaneously from a directory of Typst source documents.
-The directory that contains your typst is called the *project directory*, and you can compile it via rheo like so:
+The directory that contains your Typst is called the *project directory*, and you can compile it via rheo like so:

 ```bash
 rheo compile path/to/project